 (2)

 Figure 1.
-(1) Original redrawing of masonry panel, with dimensions in cm (the black parts simply denote a different mortar used in the wall); (2) rasterized sketch, with dimensions in pixel.
+(1) Original redrawing of masonry panel, with dimensions in cm (the black parts simply denote a different mortar used in the wall), (2) rasterised sketch, with dimensions in pixel.

-This paper presents two techniques for creating a FE mesh directly from the rasterized picture of a masonry element (panel, wall, pillar): one is based on the so-called “pixel strategy” and enables the creation of a 2D FE mesh, the other is its extension in the 3D case, this time based on a “voxel strategy”.
-This second strategy is also extended for creating the 3D FE mesh of a multi-leaf wall.
-The meshes obtained with these procedures are then used in numerical applications that concern the extraction of homogenized in- and out-of-plane failure surfaces, which act as macroscopic strength criteria for masonry REVs.
-The paper is structured as follows: Section 2 presents the automated strategies for creating the FE meshes of non-periodic masonry from the rasterized image file of the considered masonry element, for both the 2D and 3D cases.
-Section 3 presents the use of the 2D FE mesh in deriving in-plane homogenized failure surfaces for non-periodic masonry.
-Analogously, Section 4 presents the use of the 3D FE mesh in deriving out-of-plane homogenized failure surfaces for non-periodic masonry, for both single- and multi-leaf walls.
+This paper presents two techniques for creating an FE mesh directly from the rasterised picture of a masonry element (panel, wall or pillar): one is based on the so-called ‘pixel strategy’ and enables the creation of a 2D FE mesh; the other creates a 3D mesh using a ‘voxel strategy’.
+This second strategy is also extended to create a 3D FE mesh of a multi-leaf wall.
+The meshes obtained with these procedures are then used in numerical applications to extract homogenised in-plane and out-of-plane failure surfaces, which act as macroscopic strength criteria for masonry REVs.
+The paper is structured as follows: Section 2 presents the automated strategies for creating the FE meshes of non-periodic masonry from the rasterised image file of the considered masonry element, for both the 2D and 3D meshes.
+Section 3 presents the use of the 2D FE mesh to derive in-plane homogenised failure surfaces for non-periodic masonry.
+Analogously, Section 4 presents the use of the 3D FE mesh to derive out-of-plane homogenised failure surfaces for non-periodic masonry, for both single- and multi-leaf walls.